LatamLink/latamlink.io/docs/consensus-mechanism.md

 One of the main functions of the permisioning committee is to evaluate the entities that want to register as block producers.

 > Any entity that meets a minimum of technical and legal requirements can apply to be a block producer on LatamLink.
+See our section on the [permissioning process](permissioning-process.md) for more information.

 Eventually there will be a legal vehicle, who verifies identity and signs contracts with block producers.